 For the details on how these numbers are reached folks will have to review my entire body of work on this at imixwhatilike.org but the short of it is that the numbers are based on a variety of spurious variables most of which are attached to survey data of a segment of the shopping population.

 But, again, these numbers have nothing to do with what Black people actually have because as all honest studies show Black people have almost no money whatsoever and this has nothing to do with bad habits and everything to do with capitalism and centuries of White supremacist exclusion and exploitation.

-Folks should always refer to real data which comes from places like United For a Fair Economy, The Economic Policy Institute or Demos and from scholars like those I reference throughout my work on this subject.
+Folks should always refer to real data that comes from places like United For a Fair Economy, The Economic Policy Institute, or Demos and from scholars like those I reference throughout my work on this subject.

 From there people will see a far more realistic set of horrific conclusions reached that support what folks actually experience out here.
 We don’t have money or access to capital.
 1% own 3/4 of all the stock.
 What can we invest in even if we wanted to?

 A lot of your work focuses on the growing wealth gap and inequality that exists between Black and white households.
 What is your response to those who say we should stop comparing ourselves to white people?

 Then like the old Les McCann classic asked, “compared to what?”
 I mean, I understand the limitations there, but it’s not about comparing to white people as much as it is understanding our place in this economy (which is to supply cheap labor and consume available goods).

 But this question explains too much about what we don’t understand.
 We are always encouraged to focus on the salaries of famous athletes and entertainers and to see what they buy and how they live.
 But this is done purposefully so that we never think to look at the lives of those who cut their checks.